Round Diamond Laps

 Diamond Slitting Discs

 These diamond cutting discs have diamond grit on both sides of the wheel and on the edge as well making them an excellent choice for cutting/slitting, as well as for grinding and shaping your stones.
-Our diamond dental discs are of the highest quality and can cut through your stone with such precision.
-They will leave you with a very clean finish unlike lower priced, lower quality versions on the market.
+Our diamond dental discs are of the highest quality and can cut through your stone with precision.
+They will leave you with a very clean finish, unlike lower priced, lower-quality versions on the market.

 Diamond needle files will carefully shape and form your cabochons and stones when you require the edges to be filed down or smoothed off.
-For delicate filing the 900 grit can be used for very fine and detailed work.
+For delicate filing, the 900 grit can be used for very fine and detailed work.
 The 600 grit is widely used and will work wonders when trying to file off an edge to enable a gemstone to fit into a setting.
-For coarser filing try a 220 grit file.
-There are many shapes to choose from: knife edge, warding, round, half round, triangle, barrette, square, flat and crossing.
-If you're new to the art of lapidary and not sure whats the right shaped file for you then perhaps a diamond file set is the answer.
+For coarser filing try a 220-grit file.
+There are many shapes to choose from knife edge, warding, round, half round, triangle, barrette, square, flat and crossing.
+If you're new to the art of lapidary and not sure what the right shaped file is for you then perhaps a diamond file set is the answer.

 Diamond Burs or Burrs, come in various shapes and sizes.
 They also come produced with either a single layer of diamonds attached to the shank of the burr known as coated or electroplated, or with several layers known as sintered.
 Before using, and throughout the burrs lifetime, an occasional clean with an aluminium oxide stone will reveal a new layer of diamonds to a sintered burr.
 Because of this and because of the several layers, sintered burrs will last much longer than coated or plated diamond burrs.